water0300/not-a-c-backdoor-rpi/README.md

 # not-a-c-backdoor-rpi

-## This is part of RPI Coursework for the infosec course.

 This is an implementation of the compiler hack described by Ken Thompson's article [Reflections on Trusting Trust](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf)

 ## le write-up